hgdeoro/daedalus/README.md

 * Search by message text

-* No autentication to save messages
+* Autentication to save messages

-* No autentication to see messages
+* Autentication to see messages

 * Client provided timestamps (for supporting bulk-upload of messages)

 General architecture